Start 'Em, Sit 'Em Running Backs for Fantasy Football Week 17

 Sit ‘Em

 D’Andre Swift vs. Seahawks (Thurs.
 8:15 p.m.
-ET, Prime Video): Swift’s stats lately have been the equivalent of getting coal in your Christmas stocking, as he’s failed to finish with more than 9.9 points in five straight games and in six of his last seven overall.
+ET, Prime Video): Swift’s stats lately have been the equivalent of getting coal in your Christmas stocking.
+He’s failed to finish with more than 9.9 points in five straight games and six of his last seven overall.
 I’d put him on ice against the Seahawks, who have allowed fewer than four yards per rush and just one rushing touchdown to an enemy running back in the last eight weeks of action.

 Tony Pollard at Jaguars (1 p.m.
 ET, CBS): Pollard has a great matchup against the Jags this week, but it’s hard to start him with any confidence.
 He’s been missing practice the last two weeks due to an injured foot, as he played a season-low 23 snaps last week in a loss to the Colts.
 The veteran has also been held under nine fantasy points in three of his last four games, and Tyjae Spears has emerged beyond him in fantasy play as a result.